 You’ll have to let any medical organisations you deal with know you’re moving as well.
 Make registering at your new local GP a priority, as there may be a delay in getting treatment when you first register.
-Also not forgetting to contact dentists, opticians and vets.
+Also not forget to contact dentists, opticians and vets.

 Collect all keys

 Make sure you check in advance with the owners of the house that you’re buying whether they have all the keys you’ll need on moving day.
-Don’t forget about things like sheds, conservatories, garages and garden.
+Don’t forget about things like sheds, conservatories, garages and gardens.

 Once you’re in, it’s a good idea to get ALL of your locks changed.
 The previous owners might no longer have keys but you can never be sure who else has been given a copy over the years, and many insurance policies will be invalid unless the locks have been changed.